mpi-astronomy/FAQ/publishing/how-to-cite-software.md

 For more examples, see the [AstroBetter post of citing astronomical software](https://www.astrobetter.com/blog/2019/07/01/citing-astronomy-software-inline-text-examples/).

 Example 2: The AAS Journals (ApJ, ApJL, ApJS and AJ) allow for a separate section dedicated to software.
 This section appears before the acknowledgements and is marked by a ```\software``` tag.
 The tag is included in the AAS journals template.
 This is a good place to include citations to libraries and open source software projects that were key dependancies but did not get shout-outs in the text of the paper.
-For example:
+Here is an example of what this section looks like from [Finkelstein et al. (2022)](https://arxiv.org/pdf/2207.12474.pdf):

 ```
+_Software_: Astropy (Astropy Collaboration et al.
+2013), Bagpipes (Carnall et al. 2018), Cigale (Burgarella et al. 2005; Noll et al. 2009; Boquien et al.
+2019), Dense Basis (Iyer & Gawiser 2017; Iyer et al.
+2019), Drizzle (Fruchter & Hook 2002), eazy (Brammer et al. 2008), GalfitM (Peng et al. 2010; Haußler
+et al. 2013), Photutils (Bradley et al. 2020), Prospector (Johnson et al. 2021), SciPy (Virtanen et al. 2020),
+Source Extractor (Bertin & Arnouts 1996), Statmorph (Rodriguez-Gomez et al. 2019), STScI JWST
+Calibration Pipeline (jwst-pipeline.readthedocs.io)
 ```
+The [(Astronomy) Acknowledgement Generator](https://github.com/astrofrog/acknowledgment-generator) can get yous started on creating the ```\software``` section.

 Example 3: For journals that do not have a ```\software``` section, the current recommendation is to include software in the acknowledgements.
-For example:
+For example see the MNRAS submission of [Baffuret et al.](https://arxiv.org/pdf/2207.14733.pdf) (2022):

 ```
-This publication made extensive use of the online authoring Overleaf platform (https://www.overleaf.com/).
-The data processing and analysis made use of matplotlib (Hunter 2007), NumPy (Harris et al. 2020), the IPython package (Pérez & Granger 2007), Vaex (Breddels & Veljanoski 2018), TOPCAT (Taylor 2005), pyphot (http://github.com/mfouesneau/pyphot), QuantStack xtensor (http://xtensor.readthedocs.io/) and R (R Core Team 2013).
+Facilities: JWST, HST
+Software: matplotlib (Hunter 2007), numpy (Oliphant 2015),
+scipy (Virtanen et al. 2020), jupyter (Kluyver et al. 2016),
+Astropy (Astropy Collaboration et al. 2013, 2018), grizli (Brammer 2018),
+SExtractor (Bertin & Arnouts 1996), bagpipes (Carnall et al. 2018).
 ```

 ### How should I format my software citations?